spereira15/prework-study-guide/README.md

 # prework-study-guide
-A study guide for UM Bootcamp pre-work.
+A study guide for UM Boot Camp pre-work.